Graham · Argyll & Bute

 Beinn Bheag — common questions

 - Beinn Bheag is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 12km with 464m of ascent and takes most walkers 3-5 hours.
-Terrain: Forest road for the lower hill, then heather and rough grass above the treeline.
+Underfoot: Forest road for the lower hill, then heather and rough grass above the treeline.

 - Where do I park for Beinn Bheag?